San-Francisco-Write-The-Docs/www/content/_events/2021/march21.md

 event-date: Thursday, March 18, 2021
 locale: san-francisco
 description: |
-  Found out more about the making of the book "The Product is Docs" in this super-meetup sponsored by the Portland, L.A., Salt Lake City, and Bay Area meetups.
+  Find out more about the making of the book "The Product is Docs" in this super-meetup sponsored by the Portland, L.A., Salt Lake City, and Bay Area meetups.
 rsvp_open: true
 remote: true
 zoom: